AdaCore/spark2014/docs/ug/gnatprove.rst

 zero.
 The explanations in the table below should be read with the context that is given by the source location.

-The following table shows the kinds of warnings issued by proof.
+The following table shows the kinds of check messages issued by proof.

 .. tabularcolumns:: |l|p{4.5in}|